 - Australia Post - Mishandled Parcel Fee are fees charged by AusPost when a label generated via Troly's AusPost account has been used but the corresponding order was not dispatched in Troly.
 Please read here for details.

-- The Troly Platform Usage Fees is the monthly Troly platform usage fee, of $40 + 2% of sales recorded for access of all features, tools and configurations available.
-The Premium Support is billed separately on the Troly invoice.
+- The Troly Platform Usage Fees is the monthly Troly platform usage fee, 1% of sales recorded for access of all standard features.

 - The SMS Fees are applied when the SMS add-on is installed and automated SMS messages enabled.
 The cost of 10¢ for each SMS is charged to your account for awaiting payment confirmations, order pick-up reminders, successful or declined credit card payments notifications and birthday messages.